John Dewey: Visits to China and Japan

 Dewey urged the Chinese to not import any Western educational model.
 He recommended to educators such as Tao Xingzhi, that they use pragmatism to devise their own model school system at the national level.
-However the national government was weak, and the provinces largely controlled by warlords so his suggestions were praised at the national level but not implemented.
+However, the national government was weak, and the provinces largely controlled by warlords, so his suggestions were praised at the national level but not implemented.
 However, there were a few implementations locally.
 Dewey's ideas did have influence in Hong Kong, and in Taiwan after the nationalist government fled there.
 In most of China, Confucian scholars controlled the local educational system before 1949 and they simply ignored Dewey and Western ideas.
 In Marxist and Maoist China, Dewey's ideas were systematically denounced.

 Visit to Southern Africa

 Dewey and his daughter Jane went to South Africa in July 1934, at the invitation of the World Conference of New Education Fellowship in Cape Town and Johannesburg, where he delivered several talks.
 The conference was opened by the South African Minister of Education Jan Hofmeyr, and Deputy Prime Minister Jan Smuts.
-Other speakers at the conference included Max Eiselen and Hendrik Verwoerd, who would later become prime minister of the Nationalist government that introduced apartheid.
+Other speakers at the conference included Max Eiselen and Hendrik Verwoerd, who later became prime minister of the Nationalist government that introduced apartheid.

 Dewey's expenses were paid by the Carnegie Foundation.
 He also traveled to Durban, Pretoria and Victoria Falls in what was then Southern Rhodesia (now Zimbabwe) and looked at schools, talked to pupils, and gave lectures to the administrators and teachers.
 In August 1934, Dewey accepted an honorary degree from the University of the Witwatersrand.
 The white-only governments rejected Dewey's ideas as too secular.
 However black people and their white supporters were more receptive.